po1sigala/live/02-Lesson-Plans/Full-Time/02-Week/03-Day/03-Day-LessonPlan.md

 * Answer any questions before proceeding to the next activity.

-### 4. Instructor Demo: Introduce Homework (5 min)
+### 4. Instructor Demo: Introduce Challenge (5 min)

-* Open `02-Homework/Main/index.html` in your browser and demonstrate the following:
+* Open `02-Challenge/Main/index.html` in your browser and demonstrate the following:

   * This password generator takes criteria selected by the user and uses it to generate a random string.